czue/gmail-tools/README.md

 ./main.py [gmail search query] [max results] [filename]
 ```

-For example, to find the last 1000 cloudant timeouts in your inbox you could run:
+For example, to find the last 1000 messages to a particular label in your inbox you could run:

 ```
-./main.py "the request could not be processed in a reasonable amount of time."
-1000 cloudant-timeouts.csv
+./main.py label:my-label 1000 mylabel-dump.csv
 ```